pdqnguyen/pdqnguyen.github.io/_posts/2022-01-19-lyrics-part-1-overview.md

 * Bands with the highest overall word counts typically belong to the less "extreme" genres like (traditional) heavy metal and power metal.
 This is due to having long, word-dense songs, often with a focus on narrative, coupled with higher album output.
 * Short pieces by grindcore and death metal bands often provide the highest density of unique words.
-* Using Matt Daniels' metric (unique words in first X words), a few bands make up the top end of the distribution:
+* Using Matt Daniels' metric (unique words in first X words), we see a cluster of outliers at the top end of the distribution:
 Cryptopsy, Napalm Death, Cattle Decapitation, Cradle of Filth, Deeds of Flesh, Dying Fetus, and Exhumed.
 (The plot here has fewer bands shown than in the dashboard, in order to fit all the names on the figure.)
 * <span style="color:#ebc634; font-weight:bold">Word count distributions are correlated with genres in the way you'd expect, but the stylistic diversity in each